 Some people love seeing all their accounts on one ATM screen, and some prefer being able to shop from three different accounts with only one card and PIN.
 What would you find most useful about having all your accounts on a single card?
 Leave us a comment and let us know.

 1. This is only a brief summary of the benefits and exclusions may apply.
-Purchase Protection Insurance for NAB Visa Debit card is issued by Chubb Insurance Company of Australia Limited (Chubb), ABN 69 003 710 647, AFSL No. 239778 of Level 29, Citigroup Centre, Park Street, Sydney, New South Wales 2000.
-The terms, conditions and exclusions of Purchase Protection Insurance are specified in the NAB Purchase Protection Insurance policy document information booklet and may be amended.
+Purchase Protection Insurance for NAB Visa Debit card is issued by QBE Insurance (Australia) Limited ABN 78 003 191 035 AFSL 239545 to NAB.
+Access to the benefit of cover under the Purchase Protection Insurance is provided to eligible NAB cardholders by operation of s48 of the Insurance Contracts Act 1984 (Cth).
+The terms, conditions and exclusions are specified in the NAB Purchase Protection Insurance Policy Information booklet and may be amended.